Nikon D3400 vs Panasonic G7

 - More heavily discounted: Has been on the market for longer (launched in May 2015).

-If the count of individual advantages (bullet points above) is taken as a guide, the G7 emerges as the winner of the match-up (10 : 7 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the G7 is the clear winner of the contest (18 : 11 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 Other camera comparisons